kuri65536/GenieExamples/gnome-wiki/GeeSamples.md

 - Customizing the equality function
 - Implementing your own Iterable

-Vala Home Vala Collections: libgeeYou should install the Vala collection library, libgee, from your distribution.
+Genie Home Genie Collections: libgeeYou should install the Vala collection library, libgee, from your distribution.
 More information about libgee is available from https://wiki.gnome.org/Projects/Libgee Gee API Documentation